Why You May Need a More Vitamin D Than the Govt Recommends

-Vitamin D deficiency is connected to just about every age-related condition and disorder:
+Vitamin D deficiency is connected to just about every age-related condition.

 Yet, when the IOM got together in 2010 to decide if Vitamin D levels should be increased from 400 units a day, they blew it and stayed conservative.
 Way too conservative in my opinion.
 They increased the daily dosage to 600 units per day.

 ‘That’s a 50% increase,’ was the IOM’s defense when bombarded with criticism.

 Yeah, but…the current scientific research says we should be getting anywhere from 2000 to 4000 units a day at a minimum.
 It’s a bit like fish oil in that sense.
 What’s in most pills is no where enough to make you actually feel better.

 If the IOM had gone with 2000 unit recommendation per day, that would make most Americans deficient.
 And that would require admitting that there was a major health problem and that means policy change.

 Why are we so Vitamin D deficient?